tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 either close the connection or do a key update as described in {{key-update}} prior to reaching these limits.
-Note that it is not possible to perform a KeyUpdate for early data and therefore implementations MUST not exceed the limits when sending early data.
+Note that it is not possible to perform a KeyUpdate for early data and therefore implementations MUST NOT exceed the limits when sending early data.
 Receiving implementations SHOULD NOT enforce these limits, as future analyses may result in updated values.